Reed & Barton

 Reed & Barton was a prominent American silversmith manufacturer based in the city of Taunton, Massachusetts, operating between 1824 and 2015.
-Its products include sterling silver and silverplate flatware.
-The company produced many varieties of britannia and silver products since Henry G. Reed and Charles E. Barton took over the failing works of Isaac Babbitt in Taunton.
+Its products include flatware of sterling silver and silverplate, but the company originally focused on britannia metal; it sold varying items of these alloys since Henry G. Reed and Charles E. Barton took over the failing works of Isaac Babbitt in Taunton.
 During the American Civil War, Reed & Barton produced a considerable quantity of weapons for Union Army soldiers and officers.